Anatomy of a Failed Month

 Unfortunately, in the moment I may not recognize my reduced capacity.
 Instead I judge myself as a terrible person, which makes me feel worse and further depletes my minimal energy reserves.
 This self-judgement makes the gap between the energy I need and the energy I have even greater.

 Whenever I find myself thinking “I’m a terrible lazy person,” it’s actually an important clue!
-I need to use that as a trigger to think, Perhaps I’m really drained and I need to recharge ASAP.
+I need to use that as a trigger to think, P_erhaps I’m really drained and I need to recharge ASAP_.

 Recognizing and processing external problems